Ai Accountant

 End to End GST Code Automation Workflow

 1. Document ingestion: parses PDFs, excels, images, and bank data.
-For capture best practices, see the invoice OCR India guide.

 2. Initial classification: models auto assign GST code using vendor history, descriptions, and patterns, and attach confidence scores.

 3. HSN or SAC prediction: auto applies on known items, flags new or ambiguous items for review.
+This is the core HSN SAC code finder step.

 4. GST rate calculation: applies correct rate, date, and CGST, SGST, or IGST split via place of supply.